 In most cases, wisdom teeth removal becomes necessary due to impaction.
 Lack of space prevents them from fully entering the mouth, leading to infections, damage to surrounding teeth and bone, pain, and in some cases even tumors or cysts.
 Even in cases when they do erupt partially or fully, the crowding caused by these unnecessary third molars often leads to infections.
 These problems are so common that over 85% of adults eventually need to have their wisdom teeth removed.

 Generally speaking, the most common complication of wisdom teeth extraction is dry socket, which happens in up to 10% of cases.
 It normally occurs in the lower jaw when a blood clot either falls out or fails to form.
 This is characterized by increased pain 3-4 days after the procedure and requires medication to be placed in the socket.
-At Gallardo and Lamas, we take an extra step to improve the healing process by using growth factor protein from the patient’s own plasma to prevent dry socket.
+At Gallardo Periodontics and Implant Dentistry, we take an extra step to improve the healing process by using growth factor protein from the patient’s own plasma to prevent dry socket.

 Less common complications include paresthesia, or damaged nerves causing numbness in the lower jaw, as well as swelling and sharp edges on the remaining bone.

 In most cases, it’s best to schedule an exam as soon as you suspect that there might be a problem.
 Wisdom teeth extraction could potentially have complications when performed on older patients.

 For most patients, the primary symptom is pain, which can be quite severe.
 The pain may extend to the inner cheek if the cusps of the impacted teeth dig into the cheeks.
 Your gum may swell, and it might be difficult to open your mouth.
 In some cases, you’ll also have bad breath or a bad taste in your mouth from an accompanying infection.